نوع مقاله : مقاله پژوهشی Released under CC BY-NC 4.0 license I Open Access I

 چکیده [English]

-Introduction: Metabolic syndrome (MS) is a collection of metabolic disorders and has a close relationship with obesity and oxidative stress (OS).
-Chia seeds contain fatty-acids and antioxidants that may play a role in improving MS. The present study was conducted to compare eight weeks of combined exercise with and without consumption of chia seeds on OS and lipid profile of women with MS.
+Introduction Metabolic Syndrome (MS) is a cluster of metabolic disorders associated with obesity and Oxidative Stress (OS).
+Chia seeds, rich in fatty acids and antioxidants, may contribute to the improvement of MS. This study aimed to investigate the effects of eight weeks of combined training with and without chia seed consumption on OS and lipid profile in women with MS.

-Methods: In a quasi-experimental design, 26 premenopausal women aged 40-52 with MS were divided into two groups: one for combined exercise and chia seed consumption (T+S) and the other for combined exercise (T).
-The T+S group received 20 grams of chia seeds daily (10 grams before lunch and dinner).
-The eight-week exercise protocol included three sessions of combined training (bodyweight resistance exercise (RPE15-17) and aerobic exercise (60-80%HRR)) per week, lasting 70-90 minutes.
-Blood samples were collected in a fasting state 48 hours before and after the exercise protocol.
-The data were analyzed using two-way mixed ANOVA, Mann-Whitney and Wilcoxon tests at a significance level of 0.05.
+Methods: In a quasi-experimental design, 26 non-menopausal women aged 40–52 years with MS were assigned to one of two groups: combined training with chia seed supplementation (T+S) or combined training alone (T).
+The T+S group consumed 20 grams of chia seeds daily.
+The 8-week training protocol consisted of three weekly sessions of combined training—bodyweight resistance training (RPE 15–17) and aerobic training (60–80% of HRR)—each lasting 70–90 minutes.
+Fasting blood samples were collected 48 hours before and after the intervention to assess malondialdehyde (MDA), total antioxidant capacity (TAC), and lipid profile.
+Data were analyzed using two-way mixed ANOVA, Mann–Whitney U, and Wilcoxon signed-rank tests at a significance level of α < 0.05.

-Conclusion: The present study showed that eight weeks of combined exercise with chia seed consumption is more effective in improving oxidative stress and metabolic syndrome.
+Conclusion: The findings of the present study indicate that eight weeks of combined training with chia seed consumption is more effective in improving OS and MS indicators.

 کلیدواژهها [English]